 You got that right!
 So, what exactly does liberal mean?
 The dictionary defines it, as well as its origin, to be free from restraint, liberation, and progression.
 It is believed that the more one is informed about the advances of science, the more progressive one will be.
 Being conservative basically means keeping onto things like traditions and customs, conserving moral values based on religious and supersticious beliefs, and often not keeping up with the sciences.

 - I believe healthcare is a right, not a privilege.
 Somehow that’s interpreted as ‘I believe Obamacare is the end-all, be-all.’
 This is not the case.
 I’m fully aware that the ACA has problems, that a national healthcare system would require everyone to chip in, and that it’s impossible to create one that is devoid of flaws, but I have yet to hear an argument against it that makes ‘let people die because they can’t afford healthcare a better alternative.
 I believe healthcare should be far cheaper than it is, and that everyone should have access to it.
 And no, I’m not opposed to paying higher taxes in the name of making that happen. *Canada and the UK seem to have little problem with this.
 Why?
-And just when Americans needed the most, just look at what happened?*
+And just when Americans needed the most, just look at what happened?
+The only downside to such a system is that it would have a LONG waiting list.*

 - I believe education should be affordable and accessible to everyone.
 It doesn’t necessarily have to be free (though it works in other countries so I’m mystified as to why it can’t work in the US), but at the end of the day, there is no excuse for students graduating college saddled with five- or six-figure debt. *Many countries let you study core classes that pertain to your field.
 This is much like how homeschooled children would be taught.
 Teachers need to teach because they really want to teach, not because they want to collect a paycheque.
 Besides, schools in Europe focus more on language and general studies while schools here focus on the math and sciences.
 Nothing’s wrong with that, but I think we should find a balance between the two.*

 - I don’t throw around ‘I’m willing to pay higher taxes’ lightly.
 If I’m suggesting something that involves paying more, well, it’s because I’m fine with paying my share as long as it’s actually going to something besides lining corporate pockets or bombing other countries while Americans die without healthcare… *or feeding our inmates who might as well be given the death penalty.
-We seriously need to get our government out of debt, or make it file for bankruptcy and start anew.*
+We seriously need to get our government out of debt, or make it file for bankruptcy and start anew.
+I don’t think the world will ever run out of money, but the resources we have will probably decrease gradually.*

 - I believe companies should be required to pay their employees a decent, livable wage.
 Somehow this is always interpreted as me wanting burger flippers to be able to afford a penthouse apartment and a Mercedes.
 What it actually means is that no one should have to work three full-time jobs just to keep their head above water.
 Restaurant servers should not have to rely on tips, multibillion-dollar companies should not have employees on food stamps, workers shouldn’t have to work themselves into the ground just to barely make ends meet, and minimum wage should be enough for someone to work 40 hours and live. *And companies should hire more people who speak English, like from Britain, Australia, Canada, New Zeeland, etc. I hate talking to people from other countries on the phone because I cannot understand them, yet this is easier for companies to pay because they have much cheaper salaries.
-In order for that to happen, though, we need to fix our economy.*
+In order for that to happen, though, we need to fix our economy.
+That’s the problem with a capitallistic society like this.
+We need money to survive, and it’s all like a financial hierarchy.*

-- I don’t believe illegal immigrants should come to America and have the world at their feet, especially since THIS ISN’T WHAT THEY DO (spoiler: undocumented immigrants are ineligible for all those programs they’re supposed to be abusing, and if they’re ‘stealing’ your job it’s because your employer is hiring illegally).
+- I don’t believe illegal immigrants should come to America and have the world at their feet, especially since THIS ISN’T WHAT THEY DO (spoiler: undocumented immigrants are ineligible for all those programs they’re supposed to be abusing, and if they’re ‘stealing’ your job, it’s because your employer is hiring illegally).
 I’m not opposed to deporting people who are here illegally, but I believe there are far more humane ways to handle undocumented immigration than our current practices (i.e., detaining children, splitting up families, ending DACA, etc). *There are certain Green Card eligibilities that pertain to skills in the science and art, as well as those seeking immediate refuge and political asylum under the Violence Against Minorities Act.
 Besides, what would be the point of building a massive wall across the Southern border?
 It not only shows that you are discriminating against Mexicans, but it’s a largely flawed idea.
 Determined people would find ways over, under, and around it.

 Screening people is important, but I think it needs to be significantly refined.
 Imagine that you are holding a really big party, and you invite practically everyone to come.
 How are you going to know which of those people who are coming are going to be potential troublemakers?
 I think we need to find a way to get better references from mutual acquaintances and reliable resources to know if a person can be trusted.
 That’s why criminal background checks exist.

 I think a lot of people have been misled by opposing parties and the media about what is really going on.
 For once, I’d like to ask Trump supporters why they think it’s okay for them to keep doing what they’re doing.
 Many would argue that everything was blown out of proportion.
-So, to get proof, I’d loke to work as an undercover immigrant and take audio and video-recording equipment with me.
+So, to get proof, I’d like to work as an undercover immigrant and take audio and video-recording equipment with me.
 Evidence does not lie, unless it was tampered with.*

 - I believe our current administration is fascist.
 Not because I dislike them or because I can’t get over an election, but because I’ve spent too many years reading and learning about the Third Reich to miss the similarities.
 Not because any administration I dislike must be Nazis, but because things are actually mirroring authoritarian and fascist regimes of the past. *My question then is, why do some people still believe in the confederate flag?
 What would happen if we had a dictator who was extremely smart and ethical?
 There have been plenty of satirical posts about eugenics and breeding empathic humans.
 Obviously, our founders didn’t count on our country’s being so diverse.
 That’s why we had a huge civil war to decide the fate of this country.
-And, fortunately for us, unity triumphed, and we can do the same today.*
+And, fortunately for us, unity triumphed, and we can do the same today.
+The Nazis considered the following types of people unfit for their version of the new Germany.

-- I believe the systemic racism and misogyny in our society is much worse than many people think, and desperately needs to be addressed with intersectionality.
+- I believe the systemic racism and misogyny in our society is much worse than many people think and desperately needs to be addressed with intersectionality.
 Which means those with privilege — white, straight, cisgender male, economic, etc. — need to start listening, even if you don’t like what you’re hearing, so we can start dismantling everything that’s causing people to be marginalised.
 WE must also have a fighting force that is open to everyone. *We love to categorise others into groups because of selfishness.
 Tell me, did you care what race or ethnicity your playmate was when you were growing up?
 Nope, because you didn’t even know what those were!
 Also, we need to make compulsary military service the same as jury duty–no one person should be given preferential treatment because of their assigned sex or gender at birth.
 Similarly, if anybody tells you that they don’t like white Africans (those who talk ghetto), well, I’ve got news for you, buddy.
 Read this article first, then put your head down and do some problem-solving, and write I must not be racist a hundred times.
 All of us, our entire species, actually originated in Africa, at least based on evidentiary record kept by scientists.
 So, whether you are white, Asian, or anything like that, then you are still an African, and so am I, because we are Africans by origin; we just moved around every few generations and adapted to our environment.
+So, It’s a small world after all.
 Besides, if you think about it, why aren’t there AfroBritish, African Australian, etc?
 If you are white, dye your skin black, and vice versa.
 Think about what it’d be like to have white slavery (black people enslaving white people), like in the case of Italian child musicians (though this wasn’t necessarily based on race) in the beginning of the industrial revolution.*

 - I am not interested in coming after your blessed guns, nor is anyone serving in government.
 What I am interested in is sensible policies, including background checks, that just MIGHT save one person’s, perhaps a toddler’s, life by the hand of someone who should not have a gun.
 (Got another opinion?
 Put it on your page, not mine). *I am thinking of requiring tests the way driving and ham radio do, but owning a gun is currently seen as a right, not a privilege, so having guns out in public would put others at risk.
 However, that is not to say that you have the right to use your gun in public irresponsibly without some training.
 If you conservatives think we want to take your guns away, then think again.
 We must find a stalemate.
 I also proposed the idea of having smart guns with advanced sights and tracking, but many people have strong oppositions to the government spying and encroaching on their privacy, not to mention that they are supersticious about the mark of the beast because I suggested we use biometric sensors.
 If you don’t want to be tracked, don’t carry your gun into an area where they’re not allowed.
 However, if we banned all guns, people will find other ways to conjure up massive destruction through things like the dark web.
 So, is it the guns, or the people?*